 Piñatas may be a lot of fun but, apparently, they have a religious background.
 The original shape had seven points – one for each sin.
 The person doing the hitting is blindfolded (to test their faith) and spun 33 times (for each year of Christ’s life).
 Once the piñata has been hit and broken, the treats inside are meant to be a reward for keeping the faith against the sins.

 Growing up, we all loved decorating cakes and biscuits.
 Sparkles, food dye, icing pens, silver balls and making a mess in the kitchen.
 All whilst wearing Mum and Dad’s extra large aprons and a paper chef hat!
 But in Australia, that enjoyment never really goes away.
 As well as a good barbie at a birthday, Australians are also known for enjoying a little thing called fairy bread, which is buttered bread covered in hundreds and thousands.

 The whole family usually come together to celebrate a birthday, especially a coming-of-age at 21.
 Like here, this is usually when he or she is given their own key to the house and is trusted to come and go as they please.
 Fairy bread or key?
 Key or fairy bread?
 Fairy bread.

 When we were children, you’d sometimes get a pinch and a punch from your friends on your birthday.
-As you got older, this turned into birthday bumps (a similarly violent celebration) and occasionally getting “binned” by your school friends.
+As you got older, this turned into birthday bumps by your school friends.

 Well Hungary have a similar tradition.
-But instead of getting pinched, punched, bumped or binned, you have your earlobes pulled, and friends recite a rhyme that translates to “God bless you, live so long so your ears reach your ankles”.
+But instead of getting pinched, punched, or bumped, you have your earlobes pulled, and friends recite a rhyme that translates to “God bless you, live so long so your ears reach your ankles”.